 - How many days are enough to explore Lord Howe Island?

-Lord Howe Island is one of four islands globally to be listed on the UNESCO World Heritage List for natural beauty.
+Lord Howe Island is one of four globally listed on the UNESCO World Heritage List for natural beauty.
 There’s a beautiful lagoon featured in the middle of the island, buffered by emerald mountains that provide a remarkable framework for your journey to this unique destination.

 You won’t find 5-star hotels or Michelin eateries here.
-However, you will come across an incredible piece of quiet paradise that is sure to deliver an unforgettable experience.
+However, you will encounter an incredible quiet paradise that will surely deliver an unforgettable experience.
 Also, surrounded by a Marine Park, the marine life of this island is plentiful and pristine.

 Though getting to Lord Howe Island is no cheap task, the sight offers countless activities for all age groups to keep them busy and entertained throughout their stay on the island.